Ravi V. Bellamkonda

+Ravi Venkat Bellamkonda (born 1968) is an Indian-American biomedical engineer and academic administrator.
+He was appointed as the 18th president of Ohio State University on March 12, 2026, following his term as provost and executive vice president for academic affairs.

-Bellamkonda served president of the American Institute for Medical and Biological Engineering (AIMBE) for the 2014-2016 term.
-He has served as a member of the board for the Biomedical Engineering Society (BMES), and is on the editorial board for several scientific journals.
+Bellamkonda served as president of the American Institute for Medical and Biological Engineering (AIMBE) for the 2014-2016 term.
+He has served as a member of the board for the Biomedical Engineering Society (BMES) and is on the editorial board for several scientific journals.
 He advises several biomedical engineering-related departments and programs nationally as a member of their external advisory boards.

 Education and career

 Bellamkonda earned his Bachelor of Engineering degree in biomedical engineering at Osmania University in May 1989.
 He completed his Ph.D. in medical science and biomaterials from Brown University in June 1994.
 From 1994 to 1995, Bellamkonda was a Markey Post-Doctoral Research Fellow in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology with Jerry Schneider and Sonal Jhaveri.

-In 1995, he went on to become the Elmer L. Lindseth assistant professor at Case Western Reserve University in Cleveland, Ohio then advanced to associate professor in 2001.
+In 1995, he went on to become the Elmer L. Lindseth Assistant Professor at Case Western Reserve University in Cleveland, Ohio, then advanced to associate professor in 2001.

 In 2003, Bellamkonda joined Georgia Tech as an associate professor of biomedical engineering, and in 2005, he was promoted to professor in the Wallace H. Coulter Department of Biomedical Engineering, a joint department created by Emory's School of Medicine and the Georgia Tech College of Engineering.